OWASP/www-project-api-security/index.md

   Looking forward to generic implementations, developers tend to expose all object properties without considering their individual sensitivity, relying on clients to perform the data filtering before displaying it to the user.
-  Without controlling the client's state, servers receive more-and-more filters which can be abused to gain access to sensitive data.
 * **API4:2019 Lack of Resources & Rate Limiting**

   Quite often, APIs do not impose any restrictions on the size or number of